England | Scotland | Wales | Northern Ireland | Ireland

 Mayfield Surgery246 Roehampton LaneRoehamptonLondon, SW15 4AATel: 020 8780 5650

 You can now also use our new service Doctorlink where you can check your symptoms online with the symptoms checker.
 The symptom checker will ask you a number of questions to help to identify your problem.
 The outcome of your assessment will direct you to the right treatment, whether emergency care, your GP, nurse or self care.
 If your outcome indicates that an appointment is required at the Surgery you will need to click on the request appointment link.
 Once the request has been submitted, you will then be contacted by the practice team, to arrange an appointment within the identified time frame (the appointment time frame will show in the outcome of your symptom checker).
+Please remember at this time we will only be offering telephone or video calls during the pandemic you will only be seen by a GP if clinically indicated.

 If possible please try to telephone reception before 10am if you require a home visit.